simongravelle/nmrformd/README.rst

 .. inclusion-readme-intro-start

-NMRforMD is a Python toolkit to calculate NMR relaxation times from molecular dynamics trajectory files.
+NMRforMD is a Python toolkit to calculate H-NMR relaxation times from molecular dynamics trajectory files.
 Used in combination with |MDAnalysis|, it allows for the analysis of trajectory files from any MDAnalysis-compatible simulation package, including